roman-milk/roman-milk.github.io/sis-in-law-incentives.md

+===

- ****** Sis-in-law Incentives Ch.
-03 ****** byTx_Tall_Tales© Grasping the shaft of my cock in her hand, she slowly started pumping my cock into her face.
+Grasping the shaft of my cock in her hand, she slowly started pumping my cock into her face.
 Up and down my cock, her face went, meeting her hand coming from the opposite direction.
 Her tongue danced over my cock head as she sucked me, teasing where I was most sensitive.
 After a couple of minutes of this pumping she pulled away.
 She stroked me with long firm pulls, while watching my cock, and occasionally licking and sucking the head.

  "Where do you want to come?
 On my face?
 In my mouth?
 On my tits?
 What do you want?"
 She asked me, sliding her hand up and down my shaft the whole while.